yonatanppr/bring-shopping-list-integration/docs/deployment.md

 .\deploy\update.cmd 1.1.1
 ```

-The script pulls the pinned image, recreates only the application container, performs a
+The script pulls the versioned image, recreates the application container, checks MCP over
-real MCP initialize/list-tools check over loopback, and restores the previous image setting
+loopback, and restores the previous image setting on failure.
+It preserves Tailscale
-if any step fails.
-Tailscale identity and the capability URL are unchanged.
+identity and the capability URL.

 ## Rotate a leaked capability